 Thanks to our service WineShoot, all the wines received are photographed in high quality and even in 360°.
 The images are available to the participants free of charge, and they will be able to use them on their respective websites, social networks, magazines, etc. to promote their wines.
 The pictures will also be used to illustrate the award-winning wines on our results page.

 The management team, in close collaboration with the experts of the OIV, the UIOE and the VINOFED, organizes and groups the "Flights" taking into account the characteristics of the wines.
 In this way, the tasting conditions are fair for all wines as the jurors will not be negatively affected by aspects such as variety, acidity, residual sugar and alcohol content.

-It must be said that the jurors do not know whether a wine will finally receive a medal or not, due to circumstances such as the “30% rule”.
-It is therefore impossible for them to influence the final results in any way.
-Both the team of notaries and the observers from the different entities, such as the OIV, watch to ensure that there are no irregularities at any stage of the process.
+It must be said that the jurors do not know whether a wine will finally receive a medal or not, due to circumstances such as the "30% rule".
+It is therefore impossible to influence the final results in any way.
+Both the notaries and the observers from the different entities, such as the OIV, watch to ensure that there are no irregularities at any stage of the process.

 The BWT was the first competition to introduce, among other things, the oenological analyses of the awarded wines and the notarial supervision.
 In contrast to other wine contests, only the best 30% of the products tasted are finally awarded a medal (according to OIV standards).
 This does not reduce the value of the rest of the products, but it does accentuate the prestige that it represents to receive it.